Mark Pruzanski, M.D.

-Mark Pruzanski, M.D. is a co-founder of the company and has served as our chief executive officer and president, and has been a member of our board of directors, since our inception in 2002.
-He has over 15 years of experience in life sciences company management, venture capital and strategic consulting.
-Dr. Pruzanski was previously a venture partner at Apple Tree Partners, an early stage life sciences venture capital firm he co-founded in 1999.
-Prior to that, he was an entrepreneur-in-residence at Oak Investment Partners.
-Dr. Pruzanski received his M.D. from McMaster University in Ontario, an M.A. degree in International Affairs from the Johns Hopkins University School of Advanced International Studies in Bologna, Italy and Washington, D.C., and a bachelor’s degree from McGill University in Montreal, Quebec.
-He currently also serves on the boards of the Emerging Company Section of the Biotechnology Innovation Organization (BIO) and the Foundation for the Defense of Democracies, a think tank in Washington, D.C.
-Dr. Pruzanski is a co-author of a number of scientific publications and an inventor of several patents relating to our product candidates and scientific discoveries.
+Mark Pruzanski, M.D. is one of our co-founders and has served as our President and Chief Executive Officer, and as a member of our Board of Directors, since our inception in 2002.
+Dr. Pruzanski has over 20 years of experience in life sciences company management, venture capital and strategic consulting.
+Prior to co-founding Intercept, Dr. Pruzanski was a venture partner at Apple Tree Partners, an early stage life sciences venture capital firm that he co-founded, and an entrepreneur-in-residence at Oak Investment Partners, a venture capital firm.
+Dr. Pruzanski is a co-author of a number of scientific publications and is named as an inventor on several of our patents.
+Dr. Pruzanski has been a director of Equillium, Inc. since September 2018.
+Dr. Pruzanski also currently serves on the boards of the Emerging Companies Section of the Biotechnology Innovation Organization (BIO), a biotechnology-focused trade association, and the Foundation for Defense of Democracies, a non-profit policy institute focusing on foreign policy and national security.
+Dr. Pruzanski received his M.D. from McMaster University in Hamilton, Canada, a M.A. degree in International Affairs from the Johns Hopkins University School of Advanced International Studies in Bologna, Italy and Washington, D.C., and a bachelor’s degree from McGill University in Montreal, Canada.

 Chief Operating Officer

-Jerome Durso has served as our chief operating officer since February 2017.
-Mr. Durso brings nearly 25 years of experience in building and leading commercial and business operations at life sciences companies both in the United States and abroad.
-Mr. Durso has spent the majority of his career at Sanofi, a global pharmaceutical company, where he most recently served as senior vice president, chief commercial officer of the global diabetes division from 2011 through 2015.
-From 2010 to 2011, Mr. Durso was senior vice president, chief commercial officer of Sanofi’s U.S. pharmaceuticals business.
+Jerome Durso has served as our Chief Operating Officer since February 2017.
+Mr. Durso has over 25 years of experience in building and leading commercial and business operations at life sciences companies both in the United States and abroad.
+Prior to joining Intercept, Mr. Durso served as a consultant to the biopharmaceutical industry from September 2015 to February 2017.
+Mr. Durso has spent the majority of his career at Sanofi, a global pharmaceutical company, where he most recently served as Senior Vice President, Chief Commercial Officer of the Global Diabetes Division from June 2011 to April 2015.
+From 2010 to 2011, Mr. Durso was Senior Vice President, Chief Commercial Officer of Sanofi’s U.S. pharmaceuticals business.
 Prior to that, he served in a number of commercial leadership roles of increasing responsibility in business unit and brand management, marketing and sales since he first joined Sanofi in 1993.
-Mr. Durso currently serves as an advisory board member of the Robert Wood Johnson University Hospital Somerset in Somerville, New Jersey.
-Mr. Durso earned his bachelor degree in marketing from the University of Notre Dame.
+Mr. Durso earned his bachelor’s degree in marketing from the University of Notre Dame.

 Chief Human Resources Officer

-David Ford is our chief human resources officer.
+David Ford has served as our Chief Human Resources Officer since May 2017.
 He brings over 25 years of experience in a variety of human resources roles across the United States, Europe, Latin America and New Zealand.
-Prior to joining Intercept, Mr. Ford spent nearly 15 years at Sanofi, where most recently he served as Vice President Human Resources for the Sanofi Genzyme global business unit starting in 2016.
-Prior to that role, from 2011 until 2016, Mr. Ford served as Vice President Human Resources for the Sanofi North American businesses.
+Prior to joining Intercept, Mr. Ford spent nearly 15 years at Sanofi, where he most recently served as Vice President Human Resources for the Sanofi Genzyme global business unit from January 2016 to May 2017.
+Prior to that role, from November 2011 through December 2015, Mr. Ford served as Vice President Human Resources for the Sanofi North American businesses.
 Mr. Ford joined the pharmaceutical industry in 2002 as the HR Director — United Kingdom and Republic of Ireland for Sanofi-Synthelabo.
 Mr. Ford holds a master’s degree in business administration from INSEAD, Fontainebleau (France).

-Richard Kim has served as our senior vice president, commercial U.S. since July 2015.
+Richard Kim has served as our President, U.S. Commercial & Strategic Marketing since February 2018, having previously served as Senior Vice President, Commercial U.S. since July 2015.
 He has over 20 years of commercial, marketing and managerial experience in the biopharmaceutical industry in the United States and abroad.
-Prior to joining Intercept, Mr. Kim worked at Bristol-Myers Squibb starting in 2004, where he most recently served as general manager, hepatitis C worldwide commercialization.
-Prior to that, Mr. Kim held a number of roles of increasing responsibility at Bristol-Myers Squibb, including vice president, SPRYCEL brand lead, oncology global marketing; vice president, U.S. in-line oncology and global marketing for necitumumab; and vice president, east area sales, cardiovascular and metabolics.
-Prior to holding these positions, Mr. Kim held a range of senior positions in the United States, Canada and Australia at Schering-Plough, which was acquired by Merck & Co.
-Mr. Kim earned his bachelor degree in chemistry from the University of Alberta.
+Prior to joining Intercept, Mr. Kim worked at Bristol-Myers Squibb starting in 2004, where he most recently served as General Manager, Hepatitis C Worldwide Commercialization.
+Prior to that, Mr. Kim held a number of roles of increasing responsibility at Bristol-Myers Squibb, including Vice President, SPRYCEL Brand Lead, Oncology Global Marketing; Vice President, U.S. In-Line Oncology and Global Marketing for Necitumumab; and Vice President, East Area Sales, Cardiovascular and Metabolics.
+Prior to holding these positions, Mr. Kim held a range of senior positions in the United States, Canada and Australia at Schering-Plough, which was acquired by Merck & Co., Inc. Mr. Kim earned his bachelor’s degree in chemistry from the University of Alberta.

-Christian Weyer, M.D., M.A.S. has served as our Executive Vice President of Research & Development since November of 2017.
+Christian Weyer, M.D., M.A.S. has served as our EVP, Research & Development since November of 2017.
 Dr. Weyer’s career in metabolic drug development spans more than 20 years, involving clinical studies and regulatory submissions at all stages of product development and across the continuum of diabetes, obesity and NAFLD/NASH.
-Prior to joining Intercept, Dr. Weyer was President and Chief Development Officer at ProSciento, a leading clinical R&D service provider focused on diabetes, NAFLD/NASH and obesity.
-Dr. Weyer has served as a senior executive in several companies, including as Chief Executive Officer of Fate Therapeutics, where he steered the company’s transition into a publicly-traded cellular therapeutics company, and as Senior Vice President of R&D at Amylin Pharmaceuticals, where he contributed to the development and approval of several first-in-class medicines for diabetes and lipodystrophy.
+Prior to joining Intercept, Dr. Weyer was President and Chief Development Officer at ProSciento, Inc., a leading clinical R&D service provider focused on diabetes, NAFLD/NASH and obesity, from December 2015 to November 2017.
+Dr. Weyer has served as a senior executive in several companies, including as President, Chief Executive Officer and a director of Fate Therapeutics, Inc. from October 2012 to November 2015, where he steered the company’s transition into a publicly-traded cellular therapeutics company, and as Senior Vice President of R&D at Amylin Pharmaceuticals, Inc., where he contributed to the development and approval of several first-in-class medicines for diabetes and lipodystrophy.
 Before joining Amylin, Dr. Weyer worked at the National Institutes of Health, NIDDK, conducting clinical research on the pathogenesis of obesity and type 2 diabetes.
 Dr. Weyer received his M.D. and clinical training at the Department of Metabolic Disorders, World Health Organization Collaborating Center for Diabetes Treatment and Prevention, at the University of Düsseldorf, Germany and holds a postdoctoral master’s degree in advanced clinical research from the University of California, San Diego.